puneetshukla14/ssistudiosadmins/DEPLOYMENT.md

 - Check browser cookies are enabled
 - Ensure the middleware is working correctly

+#### 4. Middleware Errors (500: MIDDLEWARE_INVOCATION_FAILED)
+- This has been fixed with optimized middleware configuration
+- The middleware now properly handles Vercel's edge runtime
+- Includes error handling and proper static asset exclusion

 ### Performance Optimization
 The application is optimized for production with:
 - Static page generation where possible